CBEP-SoCB-Details/Combined_Nutrients/README.md

 # Summary of Data Sources
 Data presented here were shared with CBEP by Friends of Casco Bay and Maine's Department of Environmental Protection, via e-mail.
-Details of sources and when files were recieved, reviewed, and corrected are included in the data repositories where the main source data files were developed, as
+Details of sources and when files were received, reviewed, and corrected are included in the data repositories where the main source data files were developed, as
 follows: